HL7/smart-web-messaging/fsh/ig-data/input/pagecontent/index.md

 #### Response payload for `ui.create`, `ui.update`, and `ui.delete`

-The EHR responds to all `scratchpad` message types with a payload that matches FHIR's [`Bundle.entry.response`] data model.
+The EHR responds to all the above message types with a payload that matches FHIR's [`Bundle.entry.response`] data model.
 The table below includes only the most commonly used fields; see the FHIR specification for full details.

 | Property              | Optionality | Type   | Description |
 | --------------------- | ----------- | ------ | ----------- |